 Narrated on the journey of Rsi Markandhya from Mount Raung in East Java to Mount Raung in Taro Village, Tegallalang, to spread the teachings of Hinduism he came to a small hill that extends to the south and north, this hill is called Gunung Lebah which to the west there is a river flow Tukad Yeh Wos Kiwa (left) and east of the hill there is a river flow Tukad Yeh Wos Tengen (right), both rivers have a very clear water flow.
 The two streams meet in the southern part of Mount Lebah and the area is later called Campuhan.
 It was in this Campuhan that Rsi Markandhya established the Gunung Lebah Temple, he also held a hermitage and began to explore the forest to make settlements for his followers.

-In accordance with Lontar Markandya Purana, the name of Sungai Tukad Yes Wos for the two rivers makes the name of the settlement of that period in accordance with the meaning of “Wos or Uos named Usadi, Usadi named Usada, and Usada named Ubad”.
-From the word Ubad is transcribed into “Ubud”.
+By Lontar Markandya Purana, the name of Sungai Tukad Yes Wos for the two rivers makes the name of the settlement of that period by the meaning of “Wos or Uos named Usadi, Usadi named Usada, and Usada named Ubad”.
+The word Ubad is transcribed into “Ubud”.

 Gunung Lebah Ubud Temple which is located in the Campuhan River valley which is the confluence of the two rivers of Wos Kiwa and Wos Tengen, has its own uniqueness compared to other temples which generally temples in Bali are always in a higher place in the mountains because it reflects the mountain which is the symbol of holiness.
 Although this temple is located in a river valley, its orientation remains towards the mountain, namely Mount Batur.
 The shape of the sacred building in this temple is that there are several meru (multi level tire roof), meru is a symbol of the mountain.
 At Gunung Lebah Ubud Temple, there are several meru that have different functions.
 This temple is now widely visited and is a special attraction for local and foreign tourists.
 This temple is also located the same as Campuhan Hill for jogging track (Campuhan Ridge Walk).